 For decades, the island has been Europe’s playground, offering a variety of experiences perfect for those seeking cheap holidays to Majorca.
 The island, measuring 72km (45 miles) by 96km (60 miles), is a treasure trove of attractions.
 Well over half of its population resides in the animated and cosmopolitan capital city of Palma, which is a hub of culture, history, and entertainment.

 This blend of vibrant city life and the island's natural beauty makes Majorca an ideal destination for travelers looking for an affordable yet memorable holiday experience.
 For more insights on how to fully embrace this unique combination, make sure to refer to our Majorca guide, which offers extensive information to help you plan a perfect trip.

-La Seu, the formidable Gothic cathedral, was founded in 1299 - after the Reconquest by Jaume I (the Conqueror) - and dominates the seafront.
-The interior’s magnificent proportions and traditional splendour are enhanced by Gaudí’s baldachin hanging over the main altar.
-It’s a wonderful addition to Majorca’s list of attractions.
+La Seu, the formidable Gothic cathedral in Majorca, was founded in 1299 following the Reconquest by Jaume I (the Conqueror) and dominates the seafront.
+The interior’s magnificent proportions and traditional splendour are enhanced by Gaudí’s baldachin hanging over the main altar, making it a wonderful addition to Majorca’s list of attractions.

 Valldemosa, which lies just inland, is a magnet for tourists who come to visit the monastery of La Real Cartuja built on top of a royal castle.
 In it, you can see exhibits relating to the novelist George Sand and her companion, Frédéric Chopin, who rented rooms here between 1838 and 1839.